 Although I love this book, it is difficult to read the sections about slavery and the slaves on the O’Hara plantation.
-The O’Haras take pride in their kind treatment of their slaves, yet some of their language is clearly condescending.
-And who knows whether this treatment was common on all southern plantations.
-It’s a bad part of American history and all accounts of this time-period make you cringe.
+The O’Haras take pride in their kind treatment of their slaves, yet their language is clearly condescending.
+It’s a bad part of American history and all accounts of this time-period make me very uncomfortable and ashamed.

 I think Mitchell’s description of the post-war period is very good and it shows what a mess Atlanta was and how the Southern way of life known and loved by its people was forever lost.
 I like how the characters, particularly Melanie and her followers cling to their committees and old customs, even when the Northerners take over the city.

 There are certainly many, many other points to add about the characters and the book, Melanie’s goodness, Ashley’s displacement in the new South, and Scarlett’s inability to understand and appreciate the people around her until it is too late.

 I like Rhett Butler the best.
 He is very modern, thinking it ridiculous never to mention pregnancy and birth control.
 He loves children and these things make him even more appealing.
 You want to forget how he makes his money, his drinking and what he does over at Belle’s house because he is so likeable and smooth.
 His flirtatious conversations with Scarlett are so fun to read, but my favorite parts are when Rhett shows his true feelings to Melanie, and sadly to Scarlett at the end.